“What did you do?” Miranda asked.

 “Um, is she okay?”
 Dartanian asked.
 Miranda didn’t reply.

 “You think you understand me, just because you got nicked in the neck?”
 Madison asked, still chuckling.
 It was a hoarse and unpleasant sound.
 “We come from two different worlds, loser.
 If you lose your home, you barely lose a thing.
 I had millions of dollars worth of ‘mere stuff’ that just went up in smoke.
 My family is ruined.
 Don’t you get it?
 We’re not going to recover from this.
-We were already losing so money before dad got in bed with those Semanto jerks.
+We were already losing so much money before dad got in bed with those Semanto jerks.
 That home, those cars, those clothes, that was everything we had left.
 Now we’re going to be…”

 “Poor.
 Just like us,” Miranda finished her thought.

 Madison bitterly bit her lip.
 “I bet you think this is some kind of karma, huh?” she said, between sobs.